fabiloco/hotel-trivoli-api/readme.md

 go run main.go
 ```

-You can also install [air](https://github.com/cosmtrek/air) to live-reload the app during dev time.
+You can also install [air](https://github.com/cosmtrek/air) to live-reload the app during developing.

 ```
 air